 - Failure to Yield to an Emergency Vehicle

-It is important to hire an experienced defense attorney.
+Colorado Springs Traffic Violations can be serious if you are convicted.
+It is important to hire an experienced traffic violations defense attorney.
 Michael W. Moran will diligently protect your rights and use his best efforts to secure your driving privileges.
 Mike is experienced in defending traffic charges and has tried many of these types of cases.
 He has been very successful in obtaining positive resolutions.

 In the State of Colorado, points are assessed against your driving privilege, and, depending on the circumstances, the State has the authority to suspend your license for too many points.
 A driver may have his/her license suspended or denied if: The driver has been convicted of traffic violations resulting in the accumulation of: